 That reality was like a ceiling.
 I bumped into it week after week.
 It blocked my attempts to surface, and forced me back down into my situation.
 It forced me to face my feelings about it.

-After months of experiencing a niggling sense of frustration and helplessness about it, I began to examine my heart.
+After months of experiencing a nagging sense of frustration and helplessness about it, I began to examine my heart.
 I wondered:

 - Why do I feel that I need these things, which I apparently don’t need?
 (After all, I haven’t died yet.)